 WHAT’S IT ALL ABOUT?

 Art, including sculpture, is something that we can enjoy ourselves, both by making and experiencing art works.
-But it is also used to communicate with others and bring us together as a community with an idea, a common theme.
-Making and enjoying art is something that should be open to everyone, whatever their background, experience or circumstances.
+It is also used to communicate with others and bring us together around an idea, a common theme.
+Making and enjoying art is something that should be open to everyone, whatever our background, experience or circumstance.

 The Grassmarket Community Project, set up by Greyfriars Kirk ten years ago, supports many of Edinburgh’s most vulnerable citizens.
 Through social enterprise and a varied free activities programme, the Project creates opportunities for education, learning and mentoring.
 It is a welcoming place in the heart of Scotland’s capital city, where everyone can belong.
 Through the Lockdown Bobby project, Richard and Mark hope to raise awareness of the importance of inclusive communities for us all and how we can help to tackle social injustice, poverty and inequality in small or large ways, through engaging in communities like the Grassmarket Community Project.